tridactyl/tridactyl/design.md

 cVim and vimium implement some kind of vim experience using webextensions, but (allegedly) this gives a poor experience.
 Definitely neither allow you to modify the browser UI.
 Possibly the statusline and keyboard input mechanism is a bit shonky because it has to run in the tab's context rather than the browser's.

-TODO:

-* Test cVim and vimium
-* Look for UI WebExtension proposals
-* Test if an HTML element added by a page script can be seen by a content-script.

 #### Common issues

 1. can't operate on some URLs (chrome store, chrome://, view-source://)